Moatasem10/Deeplearning-Nanodegree-Projects/README.md

 # Deeplearning-Nanodegree-Projects

-A 3 months deep learning course at which I studied the following topic:
+A 3 months deep learning course at which I studied the following topics:

 1 - Neural Networks